JustKemForFun/ZaloDataExtractor/README.md

 <img align='right' src="./images/icon-384.png" width="75" height="75">

 > [!NOTE]
- The purpose of this repository is to be used in conjunction with the [zca-js](https://github.com/RFS-ADRENO/zca-js/), significantly increasing its effectiveness.<br>Reading documents [zca-js](https://github.com/RFS-ADRENO/zca-js/) in [here](https://zca.tdung.co/).
+ The purpose of this repository is to be used in conjunction with the [zca-js](https://github.com/RFS-ADRENO/zca-js/), significantly increasing its effectiveness.<br>Reading documents [zca-js](https://github.com/RFS-ADRENO/zca-js/) in [here](https://zca.tdung.co/).<br>Feel free to adjust any sections if needed!

 ## Overview
 **ZaloDataExtractor** is a tool designed to extract essential information from the Zalo APP, including IMEI, Cookies, and User-Agent.
 This tool is perfect for developers, analysts, and anyone needing quick access to these data points for analysis, development, or app compatibility testing.